carolina-galindo-m/Gen-Z-Consumer-Insights/README.md

-# 🧠 Gen Z Consumer Insights — Primary Research Case Study (Korn Ferry Challenge)
+# 🧠 Gen Z Consumer Insights — Korn Ferry Challenge

 This repository showcases a **primary research** project my team and I conducted for the **Korn Ferry Consulting Challenge**, focused on understanding **Gen Z** attitudes, behaviors, and brand perceptions, and translating those findings into **actionable strategy**.
 Our work was **selected as a finalist** and presented to judges/executives at Korn Ferry.